TimChinye/NestYourCSS/to-do-list.md

 ## List of (potential) parts to add to the site:
 - History of all conversions to Nested CSS
   - Auto-save every minute?
 Or just "Nest" button (probably both, with a toggleable auto-save)
-- Button to use the previous selector instead (a.k.a. previous `diff`, but only for selectors)
+- Button to use the previous selector instead (a.k.a. previous `diff`, but only for selectors) edit: not sure why this is only for selectors
 - Paredit may be useful
 - Keyboard Shortcuts extension has a lot of useful stuff
 - Will have to re-develop to limit features and re-design.
 - Add a minimap (might need to DIY)
 - Sticky Scroll – Official Ace Extensions (DIY)
-- Add a Table of Contents page (similar to Figma's Layers component) for all nested selectors
+- Add a Table of Contents page within settings section (similar to Figma's Layers component) for all nested selectors within the code editor
 - Add an anti-adblock background, along with a border

 ## Later: